Last Updated on December 24, 2023 by Pamela MacNaughtan

 The four of us poured over the bright orange menu, flipping through four pages of cocktail choices that ranged from refreshing and tropical to powerful, smokey & spicy.

 Of course, a selection of negroni’s and old fashions also made an appearance, as well as tasty ‘placebos’ for those not drinking alcohol.

 While I love a good negroni, I opted to try something a little more showy, a Roody à la plage – a fruity and woody cocktail with 100% rye CC Whiskey, Jim Beam Bourbon, Amontillado sherry, Guava, and pineapple served in a coconut.
-The second most expensive cocktails on the menu, at $20.95 CAD, which is meant to be shared among two people.
+The second most expensive cocktail on the menu, at $20.95 CAD, is meant to be shared among two people.
 Sshhhh…

 The Bloody Pen Pineapple Apple Pen and Daiquiri Floridita were tasty as well.